Fear, Anxiety, Aggression

 INCLUDING LEASH REACTIVITY

-If your dog has some worrying behaviors, it’s important to understand that what they really need is professional behavioral support—not obedience training.
-I can help.
+If your dog has some concerning behaviors, it’s important to understand that what they really need is professional behavioral support—not obedience.

-And then we can build more confidence, security, relaxation, and optimism.
+Then we can build more confidence and feelings of security, relaxation, and optimism—in both of you.

-From there, we build strong foundation skills, at home, such as relaxing on a mat, even with distractions; checking in with you voluntarily; and learning what to do in challenging situations.
+From there, we build strong foundation skills at home, like relaxing on a mat, more voluntary focus on you, and learning what to do in challenging situations.

-With practice, those new skills and confidence turn once-overwhelming moments into cues to look to you—or simply ignore.
-The result: a calmer, safer, happier dog who’s much easier to live with.
+Starting with skills practice out of context, then gradually introducing triggers, those new skills and confidence lead to a calmer, safer, happier dog who’s much easier to live with.

 Relief for your dog means relief for you!